Knutakir/IT2810-Project-4/README.md

 ### Manual end-to-end testing
+Below are some scenarios for the manual end-to-end testing.

 #### Scenario 1
 Test that two filters can be used on the data at the same time.